deadbok/groenholdt.net/content/Computers/OpenWRT/medion-nas-openwrt.md

 	make V=s

-The images en up in `bin/oxnas`, along with the packages.
+The images end up in `bin/oxnas`, along with the packages.
 I flash `openwrt-oxnas-stg212-ubifs-sysupgrade.tar` using LuCI.